Among all nations . . . with power

 Those words "make known among the nations" herald God's passion for global evangelism.
 Please notice the verse does not say, "It will be known."
 Rather, it is a command addressed to God's people (that's us).
 In addition to saying "what," e.g., "Make known what He has done," the verse specifies "where" -- "among the nations."

 Putting the command "give thanks" together with the idea of "publishing to all mankind the greatness of His doings" (Charles Spurgeon's words), reminds us that divine blessing is never to be an end in itself.
 God blesses people so that they may be a blessing.
-Thus, if our thankfulness to God does not cause us to heed His command to proclaim the Good News in all the world, then that thankfulness is quite hollow.
+Thus, if our thankfulness to God does not cause us to heed His command to proclaim the Good News all over the world, then that thankfulness is quite hollow.

 Sometimes, people advocate evangelizing by "presence" alone.
 They feel that evangelism will be less offensive and more effective if people simply live Christian lives with little talk about the Gospel.
 Isn't that scenario different from what Psalm 105:1 envisions?
 The pitfall with "presence only" thinking is that the central focus becomes the quality of our lives.
 Is there a danger people will get fixated on that and never look to Jesus?